samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 - 3.2 billion people have no access to Internet due to the high costs of connectivity and capacity.
 These people have the fundamental right to have low-cost access to digital resources like online education, health information, social media and online communities ...
 Solutions which can lower the cost with a factor of 10 are required.

-- Current blockchain technology is not scalable & not green.
-Example: the Bitcoin blockchain will use more energy than Denmark by 2022.
+- Current blockchain technology is not scalable and not green.
+Example: the Bitcoin blockchain uses more energy today than Croatia.

 ## Internet Capacity Today = The Cloud

-Today cloud computing is a $100+ billion industry powered by c 100 hyperscale datacenters - mostly owned by Amazon, Alphabet and Alibaba.
+Today cloud computing is a $100+ billion industry - mostly owned by approximately 20 global cooperations.
 Experts such as Bell Labs and Cisco believe the capacity requirement in the next decade will dramatically outstrip existing infrastructure - requiring an additional 400m servers - or approximately 4000 hyperscale datacenters - at a cost of c $250 mio to $1 bn each.

 The spectacular growth and advances of cloud computing that occurred over the last decade resulted in large part from “hyper-scale” efficiencies - ie centralising Internet infrastructure in very large $ billion data centers.
 Today demand for Internet capacity is far outstripping the available infrastructure due to new applications like Big Data, Internet of Things (IoT) and Artificial Intelligence.
 The existing hyperscale cloud architecture cannot cope with this outsize demand as the requirements for land, power and funding are just too great.